cwi-dis/cwipc/readme.md

 When creating a new release, ensure the following have been done

+- Python dependencies and Python maximum version need to be updated:
+	- in `cwipc_util/python/pyproject.toml` remove the dependency specifiers,
+	- build on all platforms, ensure everything works, possibly lowering the versions of some dependencies, and possibly lowering the maximum Python version
+		- Especially watch out for `opencv` and `open3d` which can some times lag 2 Python versions
+	- Add the Python package dependency specifiers again for the currently selected versions.
+	- Update the Python version range in the toplevel `CMakeLists.txt`.
+	- Update `scripts/install-3rdparty-full-win1034.ps1` with the best Python version.
+	- Update `scripts/install-3rdparty-osx1015.sh` with the best Python version.
+	- Check the Ubuntu install-3rdparty scripts for which Python they install.

 - Dependencies for the `.deb` installer for apt/Ubuntu need to be updated.
 There may be better ways to do this, but this works:
   - On the targeted Ubuntu, check out and edit `CMakeFiles/CwipcInstallers.cmake`
   - Comment out the definitions for `CPACK_DEBIAN_PACKAGE_DEPENDS` and `CPACK_DEBIAN_PACKAGE_RECOMMENDS`.